Guidance

 Details of these additional SFI actions will be published in summer 2024.

-There are some SFI actions which are targeted at certain priority habitats or species and heritage features.
+There are some SFI actions which require you to get written approval (‘endorsement’) to confirm your land is suitable for the action.
+This is because these actions are targeted at certain priority habitats or species and heritage features.

-The initial expanded SFI offer from summer 2024 will include one endorsed SFI action endorsed SFI action (GRH6: Manage priority species-rich grassland).
-This action will be:
+The initial expanded SFI offer from summer 2024 includes one endorsed SFI action (GRH6: Manage priority habitat species-rich grassland).

-You will not receive an agreement offer until you have got the necessary approval.
-This will take longer than SFI actions that do not require approval.
+You will not receive an agreement offer until you have got the required endorsement.
+This will take longer than SFI actions that do not require endorsement.
 To avoid a delay in being offered an agreement, you can choose to apply separately for:

-• an agreement with SFI actions which do not require approval
+• an agreement with SFI actions which do not require endorsement

 • an agreement with endorsed SFI actions